-My daughter and I made our first batch of homemade marshmallows last night, and in less than 24 hours, I’ve had a bunch of requests for the recipe.
+My kids and I made our first batch of homemade marshmallows last night, and in less than 24 hours, I’ve had a bunch of requests for the recipe.
 I figured posting online is the fastest and easiest way to get this out to everyone.
 After I wrote this up, we made a second batch to test it out.

 This is a fun activity for all ages, but an adult should be present, and take care of most of the steps, especially the ones involving the stove and knife.
 This activity can be a bit messy, but it’s easy to clean up.
 The marshmallows are much better than the ones in the store, plus you can make different shapes, sizes, and flavors.